 Gormley NJ, Pazdur R. Immunotherapy combinations in multiple myeloma—known unknowns.
 N Engl J Med 2018;379:1791–1795.

-Soto-Perez-de-Celis E, Aguiar PN Jr, Cordón M, .
+Soto-Perez-de-Celis E, Aguiar PN Jr, Cordón M, et al..
 Cost-effectiveness of cabozantinib in the second-line treatment of advanced hepatocellular carcinoma.
 J Natl Compr Canc Netw 2019;17:669–675.